-Verified 30 May 2022 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 30 May 2022 - Directorate for Legal and Administrative Information (Prime Minister)

-Force majeure is an event that fills 3 characteristics following:
+Force majeure is an event that fills the 3 features following:

-A natural disaster, an exceptional climatic event are cases of force majeure, if these unforeseeable situations are beyond the control of the people and are by nature unavoidable.
+A natural disaster, an exceptional climatic event are cases of force majeure, if these unpredictable situations are beyond the control of the person and are by nature unavoidable.

-The employee's death constitutes for the employment contract a case of rupture for force majeure.
+The death of the employee constitutes for the employment contract a case of breakdown for force majeure.

-In winter, ice and snowfall are predictable events and are not force majeure.
+In winter, ice and snowfall are foreseeable events and do not constitute force majeure.

-Nor is incarceration a case of force majeure.
+Nor is the incarceration of the employee a case of force majeure.